 Kyoto is absolutely my favorite place that we visited in all of Japan!
 And it is a place that you must budget enough time for (we didn’t and we regret not extending our stay even longer) as it is a place full of amazing sites and Japanese hidden gems!
-It is the perfect place to learn about Japanese culture, history and food at a much less frantic place than Tokyo!
-Kyoto with kids should really be on any families’ Japan bucket list.
-In this post we round up the best things to do on Kyoto with kids, where to stay in Kyoto and out other top tips for visiting Kyoto with kids!
+It is the perfect place to learn about Japanese culture, history and food at a much less frantic place than Tokyo and for this reason Kyoto with kids should really be on any families’ Japan bucket list.
+To help you navigate this amazing city we round up the best things to do on Kyoto with kids, where to stay in Kyoto and our other top tips for visiting Kyoto with kids!

 Best Things to Do In Kyoto with Kids